 A chapter is a recognized local unit of the sorority.
-For collegiate members, it is a group of student members who carry on the traditions of OPA at their school and interact with the national organization and with the other chapters as a group.
+For collegiate members, it is a group of student members who carry on the traditions of OPA at their school and interact with the national organization and other chapters as a group.
 (Alumnae members often meet with other sisters in alumnae chapters, too.
 The process described here applies to the founding of a collegiate chapter only.)

-As the group works to earn OPA membership, they are known as a “colony.”
-This indicates a temporary affiliation with Omega Phi Alpha while the national vice president of expansions guides them through the colonization process.
+As the group works to earn lifetime OPA membership, they are known as a colony, a temporary affiliation with Omega Phi Alpha, while the national expansions director guides them through the colonization process.

 The prospective chapter or colony has up to a year to complete all of the requirements, but technically it could be done in as little as three months.
-The vice president of expansions will guide the colony each step of the way.
+The expansions director will guide the colony each step of the way.
 When all of the requirements are met, the colony applies for chapter status.
 National officers and sisters travel from all over the country for the formal induction ceremony.

 Membership is open to any student in good standing with their university.
-Pledges can be juniors, seniors and even graduate students.
+Pledges can be juniors, seniors, and even graduate students.
 OPA sisterhood is open to members of social sororities, too.
 OPA offers something special in addition to what social sororities might have.